 The applicant must have demonstrated knowledge of contemporary professional issues.
 Implementation: The applicant must have demonstrated knowledge of professional issues that affect speech-language pathology.
-Issues include trends in professional practice, academic program accreditation standards, ASHA practice policies and guidelines, educational legal requirements or policies, and reimbursement procedures.
+Issues may include but are not limited to trends in professional practice; academic program accreditation standards; ASHA practice policies and guidelines; cultural competency and diversity, equity, and inclusion (DEI); educational legal requirements or policies; and reimbursement procedures.